-Although there are several forms of yoga that focus more on the physical well-being, traditional yoga aims at improving the overall quality of your life by creating a balance between your body, mind and soul.
+Although there are several forms of yoga that focus more on the physical well-being, traditional yoga aims at improving the overall quality of your life by creating a balance between your body, mind, and soul.
 The goal is to stay connected to your breath and then carry out the postures.
-The focus is on stress relief and meditation, and through that, an improvement of body.
-On the other hand Pilates focuses on the core of your body, creating awareness and working outwards, thereby resulting in a stronger body.
-Precision of movement is the primary goal, and then coordinating your movement with your breath.
+The focus is on stress relief and meditation, and through that, an improvement of the body.
+On the other hand, Pilates focuses on the core of your body, creating awareness and working outwards, thereby resulting in a stronger body.
+The precision of movement is the primary goal and then coordinating your movement with your breath.

 How it Works